benjamw/led_controller_patterns/pixelblaze/README.md

 # PixelBlaze Patterns

-Other patterns and original patterns can be found at [PixelBlaze Patterns](https://electromage.com/patterns).
+Other patterns and originals of edited patterns can be found at [PixelBlaze Patterns](https://electromage.com/patterns).

+## 1D

 - **Color Blend w/Spread**